 In Visual Studio, you can specify the version of .NET that you want your project to target.
+Framework targeting helps guarantee that the application uses only functionality that is available in the specified framework version.
 For .NET Framework apps to run on another computer, the framework version that the application targets must be compatible with the framework version that's installed on the computer.

 For more information about target frameworks, see Target frameworks.

 You can also target applications for different platforms.
 For more information, see Multitargeting.

 When you open a project that targets an earlier framework version, Visual Studio can automatically upgrade the project or leave the target as-is.

 When you create a .NET Framework project, you can specify the version of the .NET Framework that you want to target.

 You can target multiple frameworks in a single project.

 You can target a different version of .NET in each of several projects in the same solution.

 You can change the version of .NET that an existing project targets.